Unbeaten Australia wins the Under-19 Cricket World Cup after beating India by 79 runs in South Africa - ExBulletin

 It was Australia's fourth Under-19 Men's World Cup win and first since 2010, when current internationals Mitch Marsh and Josh Hazlewood were part of the squad.

-We knew this would be a tough tournament given the level of some of the teams, and to come through undefeated says a lot about the talent we have in our squad and the excellence of our planning and preparation,” said Australia captain Hugh Weibgen .who scored 48 points in the final.
+We knew this would be a tough tournament given the level of some of the teams, and to be able to go through undefeated says a lot about the talent we have in our squad and the excellence of our planning and preparation, said captain Hugh Weibgen of Australia. scored 48 points in the final.

 –